danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 1. `let ctracker;` & `let capture;`: Initialize the two variables that are used for face tracking and video capture.

-2. `createCapture(VIDEO)` in line 6: This is a HTML5 <video> element (part of the DOM) that captures the feed from a webcam.
-In relation to this function you can define the size of the screen capture (which depends on the resolution of the webcam) and position on screen, e.g. `capture.size(640,480);` We also uses `capture.hide();` to hide the video feed so that the button and the colored tracker points will not crash the video object.
+2. `createCapture(VIDEO)` in Line 7: This is a HTML5 <video> element (part of the DOM) that captures the feed from a webcam.
+In relation to this function you can define the size of the screen capture (which depends on the resolution of the webcam) and position on screen, e.g. `capture.size(640, 480);` We also uses `capture.hide();` to hide the video feed so that the button and the colored tracker points will not crash the video object.

-2. Lines 10-12 are related to ctracker: `ctracker = new clm.tracker()`, `ctracker.init(pModel);` and `ctracker.start(capture.elt);`: Similar to audio and camera use, you first need to initialize the ctracker library, select the classified model (to be discussed in Chapter 10, "Machine unlearning"), and start tracking from the video source.
+2. Lines 11-13 are related to ctracker: `ctracker = new clm.tracker()`, `ctracker.init(pModel);` and `ctracker.start(capture.elt);`: Similar to audio and camera use, you first need to initialize the ctracker library, select the classified model (to be discussed in Chapter 10, "Machine unlearning"), and start tracking from the video source.

-3. In order to display the captured video in the INVERT mode, the program uses `image(capture, 0,0, 640, 480);` to draw the video feed in an image format, and apply the filter accordingly: `filter(INVERT);`
+3. In order to display the captured video in the INVERT mode, the program uses `image(capture, 0,0, 640, 480);` to draw the video feed in an image format, and apply the filter accordingly: `filter(INVERT);` (See Line 18-19)

-4. `ctracker.getPosition()` in line 20: While we get the tracker points into an array `position`, a for-loop (in line 25-31) is used to loop through all 71 tracker points (as it starts with 0 and ends with 70) and return the position in terms of x and y coordinates as a two-dimensional array in the form of `position[][]`.
+4. `ctracker.getPosition()` in Line 21: While we get the tracker points into an array `position`, a for-loop (in line 28-34) is used to loop through all 71 tracker points (as it starts with 0 and ends with 70) and return the position in terms of x and y coordinates as a two-dimensional array in the form of `position[][]`.
 The first dimension ([]) of the position array indicates the tracker points from 0 to 70.
 The second dimension ([][]) retrieves the x and y coordinates of the tracker points.

 5. Getting all the data on the tracker points allows ellipses to be drawn to cover the face.
 Since the position of the like button follows that of the mouth, which postions at the point 60 (but since the button requires to position at the mid point of the mouth, therefore it needs to move the button to the left for around 20 pixel), the program will then return the position as an array (see line 25): `positions[60][0]-20` and `positions[60][1]`.
 The second array's dimensions of [0] and [1] refer to the x and y coordinates.